fractaledmind/solid_errors/README.md

 Solid Errors is a DB-based, app-internal exception tracker for Rails applications, designed with simplicity and performance in mind.
 It uses the new [Rails error reporting API](https://guides.rubyonrails.org/error_reporting.html) to store uncaught exceptions in the database, and provides a simple UI for viewing and managing exceptions.

+> [!WARNING]
+> The current point release of Rails (7.1.3.2) has a bug which severely limits the utility of Solid Errors.
+Exceptions raised during a web request *are not* reported to Rails' error reporter.
+There is a fix in the `main` branch, but it has not been released in a new point release.
+As such, Solid Errors is **not** production-ready unless you are running Rails from the `main` branch or until a new point version is released and you upgrade.
+> The original bug report can be found [here](https://github.com/rails/rails/issues/51002) and the pull request making the fix is [here](https://github.com/rails/rails/pull/51050).
+I will try to backport the fix into the gem directly, but I haven't quite figured it out yet.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: